History Files

 As evidenced by a charter which was issued by the Dutch States-General in 1592, Cornelis Claesz was authorised to print or draw all twenty-five maps, and those maps were obtained by citing Dutch cartographer Petrus Plancius of 'Bartolomeu Lasso, cosmographer and navigation master of the king of Spain'.
 Bartolomeu Lasso was Portuguese...

-The famous series of nautical charts which Plancius drew based on Lasso's work was groundbreaking.
+The famous series of nautical charts which Plancius drew based on Lasso's work was ground-breaking.
 These accurate maps were an important stepping stone to the voyages of discovery which were initiated by Plancius, and towards the further development of Amsterdam's naval cartography in the seventeenth century.
 These are the first maps to be used by the Dutch on their travels to other continents.
 The prosperous colonial past of today's Netherlands is largely due to Plancius' cartography.

 Plancius also drew up accurate astronomical charts which were based on notes written up by sailors, and which he subsequently published.
+In addition, he also made globes and navigational tools for helmsmen, such as astrolabes and cross-staffs.

 Peter Plancius was also an ally of Prince Maurice of Orange, son of William.
 He died in Amsterdam in 1622.